 One of the main benefits of xP&A lies in its ability to create and maintain continuous planning using real-time data.

-With the right xP&A tools, organizations can keep track of plans and rely on artificial intelligence and automation to complete necessary updates so that all relevant parties are informed of any changes.
+With the right xP&A tools, you can keep track of plans and rely on technology to complete updates and keep everyone in the loop.
 Manual labor time is cut drastically, giving CFOs and their teams more time to focus on other important matters.

 4. Reliable data management